Jonathan-Colon/Pokemon-Predictive-Model/README.md

 ### Installation

+## Below is an example of how I ran an inital process for finding the simulation
 ## Quick Simulation: Enter a Pokémon and Run

 Use one of the options below to enter a Pokémon’s stats and run a test simulation.